djeada/Algorithms-And-Data-Structures/notes/brain_teasers.md

 Hash tables store key-value pairs for efficient lookup, insertion, and deletion.

-- **Choosing a Good Hash Function**: The hash function should distribute keys uniformly to minimize collisions.
-For custom objects, override hash functions carefully to maintain consistency.
+- When **choosing a good hash function**, ensure it distributes keys uniformly across the table to reduce the likelihood of collisions.
+For custom objects, it's important to override hash functions carefully, ensuring they are consistent and align with the object’s equality logic.

-- **Handling Collisions**:

-  - **Chaining**: Store colliding elements in a linked list at each index.

-  - **Open Addressing**: Find another slot using probing methods (linear, quadratic, or double hashing).
+- To deal with **collisions**, two main methods are commonly used: **Chaining**, where multiple elements that hash to the same index are stored in a linked list or another structure at that index. **Open addressing**, which resolves collisions by finding another empty slot through probing methods, such as linear probing, quadratic probing, or double hashing.

-- **Load Factor and Resizing**: Monitor the load factor (number of elements divided by the number of buckets).
-Resize and rehash when the load factor exceeds a threshold to maintain performance.
+- The **load factor and resizing** are important aspects of hash table management.
+The load factor, which is the ratio of the number of elements to the number of buckets, should be monitored.
+When the load factor exceeds a certain threshold (often around 0.7), it's time to resize and rehash the table to maintain performance.

-- **Immutable Keys**: Use immutable objects as keys to prevent issues with key mutation after insertion.
+- Always use **immutable keys** in a hash table to avoid complications from key mutation.
+If a key changes after insertion, it can corrupt the structure of the hash table and lead to retrieval failures.

-- **Applications**: Use hash tables for frequency counts, caching, indexing, and implementing associative arrays.
+- Hash tables have numerous **applications**, including frequency counting, caching, indexing, and implementing associative arrays like dictionaries or maps in various programming languages.

-- **Time Complexity**: While hash tables have \( O(1) \) average-case time complexity, be aware that the worst-case can degrade to \( O(n) \) if many collisions occur.
+- While hash tables offer **$O(1)$ average-case time complexity**, it’s crucial to understand that the worst-case time complexity can degrade to \(O(n)\) if the hash function leads to many collisions, particularly when the load factor is too high.

 ## Algorithms